 How will it work?

 I’ve tried to simplify the whole process of sorting these SMD parts as much as possible.
-Really nothing fancy happens over there but anyway I will describe how the whole thing works step by step below:
+Really nothing special happens over there ,but anyway I will describe how the whole thing works step by step below:

 The whole part sorting process proceeds in the following steps:

 - At first you need to put some parts in to the bowl feeder

 - After tuning on the whole machine ,bowl feeder starts to “shake”and feed them to the measurement rail